Peakboard/peakboard.github.io/content/_data_sources/OPCUA/en-opc-ua.md

 ![image_4](/assets/images/data-sources/opc-ua/data-source-opc-ua-04.png)

-Select the communication type of your datasource:
+*Select the communication type of your datasource*
 Subscriptions: The OPC UA defined subscriptions.
 Should be the way to go, if available on the server.
 Variables: Pull node values after a predefined amount of time (Reload Interval).
 Only variable nodes can be used, objects and their events are not available.